Skip to main content

 Testing and diagnosis

 Your child’s pediatrician may be the first to suspect your child has tarsal coalition.
-Evaluation by a trained pediatric orthopaedic physician is recommended because the condition can mimic the symptoms of other foot disorders and can be difficult to identify.
+Evaluation by a trained pediatric orthopedic physician is recommended because the condition can mimic the symptoms of other foot disorders and can be difficult to identify.

-At Children's Hospital of Philadelphia (CHOP), a pediatric orthopaedic physician will perform a complete medical history, a physical examination of your child’s foot and ankle, and an overall visual evaluation of your child.
+At Children's Hospital of Philadelphia (CHOP), a pediatric orthopedic physician will perform a complete medical history, a physical examination of your child’s foot and ankle, and an overall visual evaluation of your child.
 Clinicians will examine your child’s foot for flexibility and assess whether your child has a flat arch that does not correct when your child stands on their toes.

 Your child will be asked to describe any pain, stiffness or other symptoms they are experiencing, as well as what activities ease the pain or worsen it.
 Doctors will also observe your child standing, walking and running (if possible) to get a better understanding of the mechanics of your child’s foot.